gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory1/README.md

 undo = KeyBind.add("undo", KeyCode.z),
 ```
 All this does is declare a variable `undo` associated with the key `z`, this is used in `DesktopInput` to detect any input related to undoing and redoing.
-The implementation of this user story was primarily carried out within the `input` package, as it is closely tied to player input.
-The design follows the Command Pattern covered in class, where three basic commands were implemented:
-- `BuildPlansCommand` $\rightarrow$ Schematics and Normal Placement
-- `RemoveSelectionCommand` $\rightarrow$ Removing something
-- `BlockRotateCommand` $\rightarrow$ Rotating a block with the scroll wheel

-These commands make use of pre-existing functions in the `DesktopInput` and `InputHandler` classes to achieve their intended behaviour.
-Together, they allow the player to perform an action, undo a previously executed action, and redo an action that was undone.
-Several modifications were required to the existing methods in `DesktopInput` and `InputHandler` to improve the undo/redo experience.
-For example, the `removeSelection` method in `InputHandler` had to be updated to return the list of blocks or plans that were actually removed.

-To display error messages when the player attempts to undo or redo a non-existent action, the `UI` class also required modifications.
-A new method, `showErrorFade`, was introduced, derived from the existing `showInfoFade` method in the same class.
-This allows the `UI` to present error notifications, that "pulse" with a red color.

 #### Review
 *(Please add your implementation summary review here)*